Windows ML overview

 Machine learning (ML) allows computers to use existing data to predict expected outcomes and behaviors.
 By processing previously collected data, ML algorithms build models that can predict the correct output when presented with a new input.
 For example, a model can be trained to evaluate email messages (input) as spam or not spam (output).

-Trained ML models often produce better results than programs written to follow a strict set of instructions, especially for complex tasks with many possible combinations of inputs and outputs.
-For example, recommendation algorithms provide personalized recommendations for millions of users on e-commerce and media streaming sites, which would be nearly impossible without ML.
-Computer vision is another field that leverages ML, allowing computers to classify and identify images after training on previously labelled images.
+Trained models often produce better results than programs written to follow a strict set of instructions, especially for complex tasks with many possible combinations of inputs and outputs.
+For example, recommendation algorithms provide personalized recommendations for millions of users on e-commerce and media streaming sites, which would be nearly impossible without machine learning.
+Another field that leverages machine learning is computer vision, which allows computers to classify and identify images after training on previously labelled images.

-The possibilities and applications of ML are endless; for more information about research and solutions, visit Artifical Intelligence at Microsoft and Microsoft Machine Learning Technologies.
+The possibilities and applications of machine learning are endless; for more information about research and solutions, visit Artifical Intelligence at Microsoft and Microsoft AI platform.
 If you'd like to build Machine Learning and AI models, you can also check out Azure Machine Learning Services.

 What is Windows ML?

-Windows ML is a platform for local evaluation of trained machine learning models on Windows 10 devices, allowing developers to use pre-trained models within their applications.
+Windows ML is a platform that evaluates trained machine learning models on Windows 10 devices, allowing developers to use machine learning within their Windows applications.

 On DirectX12 capable devices, Windows ML accelerates the evaluation of Deep Learning models using the GPU.
 CPU optimizations additionally enable high-performance evaluation of both classical ML and Deep Learning algorithms.

-Windows ML evaluates on local hardware, removing concerns of connectivity, bandwith, and data privacy.
+Windows ML evaluates on local hardware, removing concerns of connectivity, bandwidth, and data privacy.
 Local evaluation also enables low latency and high performance for quick evaluation results.

 For computer vision scenarios, Windows ML simplifies and optimizes the use of image, video, and camera data by handling frame pre-processing and providing camera pipeline setup for model input.